 As no one wanted to walk around with a tome entitled "Paris for dummies" in hand, I had scribbled down a summary of this walk on a notepad.
-I had to be team leader, and if we had a few unexpected twists and turns I was not sure if it was because I, or the book, was to blame.
+I had to be team leader, and if we had a few unexpected twists and turns I was not sure if it was because I, or the book, was t

 Actually, it was a wrong direction that led us to the famous Moulin Rouge, pictured here - so that was not too bad.
 The Basilique was our only real destination, and we could get there following street signs.